GDS-IMS/qgis-resources/README.md

 ## globe

-A CLI tool to generate globes in SVG format highlighting 1 country.
+A CLI tool to generate globes in SVG format highlighting countries.

 These globes are used in the QGIS layout to locate the country of the map.